Publications

 Solutions and Duties Across 4 Crisis Phases

-Now in its tenth year, the “Practice Handbook of Restructuring Law” is being published in the 4th edition (2020).
+Now in its fourteenth year, the “Practice Handbook Restructuring Law” is being published in the 5th edition (2024).
 More than 50 highly respected authors – lawyers from renowned corporate law firms and professors – shed light on legal aspects of restructurings and insolvencies.
 The book is divided into four sections: strategic crisis, operational crisis, liquidity crisis and insolvency.
-The 23 chapters cover a comprehensive range of topics ranging from working capital management and debt buy backs to debt equity swaps via distressed M&A, labor law aspects of the corporate crisis, trusts, self-administration proceedings and mass loans under German law.
+Comprising 24 chapters and 1,286 pages, the book covers a comprehensive range of topics ranging from working capital management and debt buy backs to debt equity swaps via distressed M&A, labor law and notarial aspects of the corporate crisis, trusts, self-administration proceedings and mass loans under German law.

 Governance International / Governance